Skip to content

 Mahti partitions

 Mahti features the following partitions for submitting jobs to CPU nodes.
 Jobs submitted to these partitions occupy all of the resources available on a node and make it inaccessible to other jobs.
 Thus, your job should ideally be able to utilize all 128 cores available on each reserved node efficiently.
-Although in certain situations it may be worthwhile to undersubscribe nodes, note that your job will still consume billing units based on the amount of reserved nodes, not CPU cores.
+Although in certain situations it may be worthwhile to undersubscribe nodes, note that your job will still consume CPU Billing Units based on the amount of reserved nodes, not CPU cores.

 Some partitions are only available under special conditions.
 The large partition is only accessible to projects that have completed a scalability test and demonstrated good utilization of the partition resources.
 The gc partition, which allows users to run extremely large simulations, is only accessible to Grand Challenge projects.